 CUDALink on Multiple Devices

-The functional and list-oriented characteristics of the core Mathematica language allow CUDALink to provide immediate built-in data parallelism, automatically distributing computations across available GPU cards.
+The functional and list-oriented characteristics of the core Wolfram Language allow CUDALink to provide immediate built-in data parallelism, automatically distributing computations across available GPU cards.

 First, load the CUDALink application.

 This launches as many worker kernels as there are devices.